schuchert/wikispaces/pages/FitNesse.Tutorials.AlternativeScriptTableSyntax.md

 Note that the import table must either be on this page or included in a SetUp page.
 Import tables are not otherwise inherited.

 ## Table Table to populate a program schedule
 This next section populates a program schedule.
 The left-most column lists channel numbers.
 The cells across represent program names.
 Each program consists of a sequence of equal, case-sensitive letters.
-This example is copied from the [[FitNesse.Tutorials.TableTables|Tables Tables Tutorial]].
+This example is copied from the [Tables Tables Tutorial]({{ site.pagesurl}}/FitNesse.Tutorials.TableTables).
 This could be in a SetUp page or on the same page.

 ```
 |Table:Create One Day Program Guide|1:00|3/4/2008                                                        |